Muhyiddin Yassin: Family

+In 2003, Muhyiddin's daughter, Nabilah, married Muhamad Adlan Berhan.
+The wedding reception was attended by Prime Minister Mahathir Mohamad and his wife, Siti Hasmah Mohamad Ali.

 Sport

 He is an avid golf lover.

 Health issues

 In the aftermath of 2018 general election (GE14), Muhyiddin was diagnosed with an early-stage tumour in the pancreas.
 He had spent one month in Mount Elizabeth Hospital, Singapore from July to August 2018, during which he underwent a surgery to extract the tumour.
 The operation was successful and he returned to Malaysia in stable condition.
 He was scheduled for a series of follow-up chemotherapy treatment after Hari Raya Haji, for up to six months.
 He told reporters at the Parliament, "for cancer cases such as this, it is normal to go through follow-up treatment including chemotherapy for 12 rounds over the duration of six months."

 Based on medical advice, Muhyiddin took a one-month medical leave to recover post-surgery.
 Prime Minister Mahathir Mohamad took charge of the Ministry of Home Affairs during Muhyiddin's absence.

 On 22 May 2020, Muhyiddin entered into a 14-day quarantine after an officer who attended the post-Cabinet meeting at the Prime Minister's Office on 21 May tested positive for COVID-19.
 On 4 June 2020, he completed the 14-day quarantine period and was tested negative for COVID-19.
-Therefore, he was allowed to return to the workplace to discharge his official duties as Prime Minister.
+Therefore, he was allowed to return to the workplace to discharge his official duties as prime minister.

 On 9 February 2022, he confirmed that he had tested positive for COVID-19, was experiencing mild symptoms and would be undergoing quarantine.